nethesis/nethvoice-report/ui/src/doc-inline/en/graphs_queue_position_1_line_queuePosition.md

 # Queue Position

-*Entry Position* in queue for selected queues during working hours set to.
+*Queue Position* for selected queues during working hours.

-The line graph shows the *Entry Position* queued in the selected queues in the set working time divided as selected in the filter.
+The line graph shows the *Queue Position* of entry in the selected queues in the configured working time divided as selected in the filter.

 If no queues have been selected, the graph will show no data.